mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/examples/functions.md

 # Working with Functions

 There different ways to work with functions in the SQLRace API.
 Existing FDL functions can be exposed through the API as FunctionParameters.
 Functions can also be defined from scratch in code.
+In addition to functions written in ATLAS's Function Definition Language (FDL) ATLAS 10 is able to call external interpreters to evaluate functions written in alternative languages.

 ## Exposing ATLAS Functions Through the API
 The API's License Program Name will need to be changed to the name of your ATLAS license.
 This will either be 'ATLAS 10 Premium' or 'ATLAS 10 Data Platform.'
 By default this is set to 'SQLRace.'
 The `LicenceProgramName` property needs to be set prior to the `Core.Initialize()` statement.
 Upon changing the license program name, the functions you have defined will be exposed through the session and can be used as any other parameter would.